xoseperez/espurna/README.md

 On normal boot (i.e. button not pressed) it will execute the firmware.
 It configures the hardware (button, LED, relay), the SPIFFS memory access, the WIFI, the WebServer and MQTT connection.

 Obviously the default values for WIFI network and MQTT will probably not match your requirements.
 The device will start in Soft AP creating a WIFI SSID named "SONOFF_XXXXXX", where XXXXXX are the last 3 bytes of the radio MAC.
 Connect with phone, PC, laptop, whatever to that network, password is "fibonacci".
-Once connected browse to 192.168.4.1 and you will be presented a configuration page where you will be able to define up to 3 possible WIFI networks and the MQTT configuration parameters.
+Once connected browse to 192.168.4.1.
+It will then present an authentication challenge.
+Default user and password are "admin" and "fibonacci" (again).
+Then you will be presented a configuration page where you will be able to define different configuration parameters, including changing the default password.
+The same password is used for the WIFI Access Point, for the web interface and for the OTA firmware upload.

-It will then try to connect to the configure WIFI networks one after the other.
+You can configure up to three WIFI networks.
+It will then try to connect to the configure WIFI networks in order of signal strength.
 If none of the 3 attempts succeed it will default to SoftAP mode again.
 Once connected it will try to connect the MQTT server.
-You can also switch to SoftAP mode by long clicking the on board button or reset the board double clicking the it.
+You can also switch to SoftAP mode by double click the on board button or reset the board long clicking it.

 The device will publish the relay state to the given topic and it will subscribe to the same topic for remote switching.
 Don't worry, it avoids infinite loops.